ambroseL/Architecture_Pattern/README.md

   bodyB->SetLinearVelocity(ball_vec);
 }
 ```
-Codes shown above are how a strategy class `PaddleToBall` works.
+Codes above are how the strategy class `PaddleToBall` works.
 And the class diagram below explains the structure of this mechanism:
 ![](https://github.com/ambroseL/Architecture_Pattern/raw/master/Images/Strategy.png)

 ### Event Queue
-As mentioned before, `EventHandler` would add an `eventObj` to the `eventQueue` when  it calls `doStrategy()`.
-The `eventObj` structure contains the contact event type as well as the ID of the contact object.
-In every game loop, `GameManager` checks the `eventQueue`, takes the `eventObj` out and works according to its data value.
+As mentioned before, `EventHandler` adds an `EventObj` to `eventQueue` when calling `doStrategy()`.
+The `EventObj` is a structure containing the contact event type as well as the ID of the contact object.
+In every game loop, `GameManager` checks the `eventQueue`, takes `EventObj` out and works according to its data value.
 Here is the code:

 ```C++
 void GameManager::handelEventQueue()